 7. Keep yours and your team’s legal assets safe with Google Sites

-In simple terms, Google Sites, a feature available with G Suite, can be understood as a web hosting service but instead of hosting a publicly accessible website (which you can do with Google Sites) you can create an internal website that is accessible to only authorised people.
+In simple terms, Google Sites, a feature available with Google Workspace, can be understood as a web hosting service but instead of hosting a publicly accessible website (which you can do with Google Sites) you can create an internal website that is accessible to only authorised people.

 You can use this site to link to important information, publish calendars and announcements that should reach all team members.

 First, if you haven’t already done so, you need to create a site by going to the Sites homepage.

 When you click GET STARTED, you come to this webpage: